+The above findings, as well as the paucity of evidence about improvements in quality, highlight the need for an in-depth analysis of how quality indicators are implemented in China’s PHC context.
+Building on the health system framework adopted by Yip et al in their analysis of 10 years of healthcare reform in China29, the starting point of the present study is that quality and performance measurement are not independent elements that can be easily singled out from the system.
+Rather, they are the intermediate and final products of policy levers (i.e., financial, organizational, and regulatory arrangements) and healthcare delivery systems (i.e., governance, incentives, management characteristics, and more).
+Therefore, the implementation of quality and performance measurements is intimately related to a system’s arrangements and characteristics, and therefore they must be analyzed within their policy and healthcare delivery context30.

-The above findings and the paucity of evidence on improvements in quality highlight the need for an in-depth analysis of how quality indicators were implemented in China’s primary healthcare context.
-2930Therefore, the goal of this study is to answer two key questions: (a) what are the facilitators and barriers to quality measurement in primary diabetes care, and (b) how measurement results are communicated to different stakeholders.
-To gain an in-depth understanding on these issues, we focused our investigation on Shanghai, whose local government was one of the first to implement the family doctor contract policy and to evaluate the quality of diabetes care they provide21,31,32.
-Also, considering that health resources are more abundant in Shanghai than most areas in China, the case may serve as a bridge for comparing the implementation process of quality indicators with high income countries who have successfully applied quality measures in primary care.
+Bearing in mind the intricate relationship between measurement and context, the goal of this study was to answer two key questions: (a) what is the current state of quality and performance measurement in primary diabetes care, and (b) what are the facilitators and barriers to their implementation.
+To gain an in-depth understanding of these issues, we focused our investigation on Shanghai, where the local government was one of the first to implement the family doctor contract policy and to evaluate the quality of diabetes care provided21,31,32.

 Study setting and policy context

-Primary healthcare services in Shanghai are provided by a team of family doctors, nurses and other health professionals who are working in 240 community healthcare centers (CHCs) and their affiliated community healthcare stations33.
+Primary healthcare services in Shanghai are provided by a team of family doctors, nurses, and other health professionals, who work in 240 community healthcare centers (CHCs) and their affiliated community healthcare stations33.
 The municipal health commission evaluates the performance of all CHCs, which are nested within the city’s 16 districts.
-Performance payments are allocated to CHCs based on indicators that measure structural and procedural aspects of CHCs, including, but not limited to, the availability of equipment, medical staffing, residents’ satisfaction from services, their signing rate with family doctors, vaccination rates and the management of chronic conditions33.
-In-turn, CHC managers allocate performance payments to family doctors, nurses and public health practitioners as bonuses according to their performance.
-Also, the scoring system is aligned with national requirements and serves as a promotion criterion for CHC- and district-level leaders34.
+Performance payments are allocated to CHCs based on indicators that measure structural and procedural aspects of CHCs, including, but not limited to, the availability of equipment, medical staffing, residents’ satisfaction with services and their signing rate with family doctors, vaccination rates, and the management of chronic conditions33.
+In turn, CHC managers allocate performance payments to family doctors, nurses, and public health practitioners as bonuses, according to their performance.
+This scoring system is also aligned with national requirements and serves as a criterion for promotion for CHC- and district-level leaders34.

-In line with the national policies mentioned above17,20, salaries of family doctors in Shanghai comprised of a basic wage, monthly and annual performance-based payments and an annual contracted service payment.
-According to a survey conducted in Shanghai in 201535, half of the 153 family doctors who responded earned 11-50% of their annual salary as performance-based payments, and about a third of the responders earned more than 50% of their annual salary as pay-for-performance.
+In line with the national policies mentioned above17,20, the salaries of family doctors in Shanghai comprise a basic wage, performance-based payments on both monthly and annual bases, and an annual contracted service payment.
+According to a survey conducted in Shanghai during 201535, half of the 153 family doctors who responded earned between 11% and 50% of their annual salary as performance-based payments, and about a third of the responders earned more than 50% of their annual salary as pay-for-performance.
 These figures varied among family doctors according to their seniority and district35.
-For example, a senior family doctor in an urban district who was interviewed in this study estimated the proportion of monthly and annual performance-based payments to account for about 40% and 30% of his total annual salary respectively, with the basic wage and annual contracting fee consisting about 20% and 10%, respectively.
+For example, a senior family doctor in an urban district who was interviewed for this study estimated the proportion of monthly and annual performance-based payments to account for about 40% and 30% of his total annual salary, respectively, with the basic wage and annual contracting fee comprising about 20% and 10%, respectively.